Social Worker Jass Bassi Given Suspended Sentence for Punching Partner

-The 63-year-old, of Leamington Close, Derby was charged with five counts of causing actual bodily harm and three counts of causing grievous bodily harm.
-He denied all of the offences and after a trial at Nottingham Crown Court, he was convicted of one count of causing actual bodily harm.
+The shocking violence only came to light in 2019 when the victim bravely reported the historical abuse to police.
+Bassi faced eight charges: five counts of causing actual bodily harm and three counts of grievous bodily harm.
+He denied all allegations, but after a nottingham/" title="Nottingham" data-wpil-keyword-link="linked">Nottingham Crown Court trial, was found guilty of one count of causing actual bodily harm.

-He appeared at the same court for sentencing on Friday 3 November when he was handed an 18-month prison sentence, suspended for two years.
-He was also given a three-month curfew order, a rehabilitation activity requirement and was ordered to carry out 100 hours unpaid work.
-In addition, Bassi must pay £500 compensation to the victim.
+On Friday 3 November, Bassi was handed an 18-month prison sentence, suspended for two years.
+He must complete a three-month curfew, rehabilitation activities, and 100 hours of unpaid work.
+The court also ordered him to pay £500 compensation to his victim.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.